vvidov/DabRestGraphQLBaseDemo/README.md

-# Northwind DAB REST API Demo
+# Northwind DAB REST and GraphQL API Demo

-A modern REST API built with Microsoft Data API Builder (DAB) using the classic Northwind database.
-This project demonstrates how to create a containerized REST and GraphQL API with automatic Swagger documentation.
+A modern REST and GraphQL API built with Microsoft Data API Builder (DAB) using the classic Northwind database.
+This project demonstrates how to create a containerized API with automatic Swagger documentation and GraphQL endpoint.

 ## 📊 Database Schema